 Cumin seeds, also known as jeera, are anti-inflammatory, anti-bacterial and known to improve digestion.
 They have a high amount of melatonin which can help treat insomnia and may also alleviate anxiety.
 Try this Creamy Spicy Bean Curry by The Writer Eats.

 Related to both turmeric and ginger, cardamom has antidepressant potential as well as cardiovascular benefits.
 Research has shown it can help decrease high blood pressure by relaxing our arteries.
 It has also been reported to improve digestion and could inhibit the growth of colon cancer cells.

 8. Teas: Matcha, Lavender & Chamomile

 Matcha tea contains L-theanine which may relieve stress and improve cognitive function.
 I suggest matcha tea in replacement of coffee as it provides us with focused energy as opposed to anxious energy.
 It is very high in catechins which are antioxidants that help remove free radicals from the body preventing disease.
 Studies also suggest matcha tea may prevent blood glucose and lipid accumulation.
 Lavender is a soothing herb often used in aromatherapy for stress and anxiety.
 Culinary lavender is also edible in small amounts and lovely when steeped in tea.
 I often drink this in the evening or whenever I am feeling anxious.
 Chamomile tea is soothing for digestive issues but may also be helpful for people experiencing panic attacks, anxiety and/or insomnia.

 I would love to hear how incorporating these spices in your meals impacts your mood, energy levels and focus, so let me know if you try any recipes!
-For more mood-boosting foods along with recipes, check out this post by Bhumika, an incredibly talented, creative food blogger also from Vancouver.
+For more mood-boosting recipes, check out this post by Bhumika of The Writer Eats.